hterminasyan/sfsf-extension/prerequisites/README.md

 ## Step 1 - Setting up BTP Trial

-In this unit we lay the foundation for the other weeks in this course.
-You will frequently use SAP Business Technology Platform services that are part of the SAP Business Technology Platform Trial.
 In the following you will create your own trial account.

 ---